-A unit trust is a commonly used structure where the business is a venture between several unrelated interests.
-Beneficiaries have a fixed interest in all the property that is the subject of the trust.
-A unit trust then differs to a discretionary trust as the beneficiaries’ rights to income and capital are subject to the discretions on the part of the trustee.
-But why is it used?
+A unit trust differs to a discretionary trust as the beneficiaries’ rights to income and capital are subject to the discretions on the part of the trustee.
+But, why is it used?
 And when?
 This article will concisely outline what exactly is a unit trust, and unpack its advantages.

-The Trustee is normally a shelf company, set up specifically to act as the unit trust’s Trustee.
-Unitholders appoint the Trustee, and the Trust Deed contains the Trustee’s powers.
-The Trustee legally owns the trust, and may be held personally liable for debts incurred in their capacity as a trustee.
-Unitholders beneficially own the trust.
+The trustee is normally a shelf company, set up specifically to act for the unit trust.
+Unitholders appoint the trustee, and their powers are contained within the trust deed.
+The trustee legally owns the trust and may be held personally liable for any debts incurred whilst as the trustee.
 This is an attractive structure because of a company’s perpetual existence.
-That is, managing the unit trust is not complicated by the Trustee’s “death” or an inability to manage its own affairs.
+That is, managing the unit trust is not complicated by the trustee’s “death” or an inability to manage its own affairs.

 What is a Unit?

 A unit is a piece of property.
-It entitles the unit holder to a specific amount of the income and capital of the unit trust.
-The amount is fixed and is determined at the time the units are issued, or at a time otherwise agreed by the unit holders and the trustee.
+It entitles its unitholder to a specific amount of the income and capital of the unit trust.
+The amount is fixed and is determined at the time that the units are issued.
+Or, at a time otherwise agreed by the unitholders and the trustee.
 Because the rights are recognised as a form of property, they can be bought and sold.
-The Unit Holder’s entitlement to future payments of income and capital assigns value to the unit.
+The unitholder’s entitlement to future payments of income and capital assigns a value to the unit.
 This means that other people are prepared to pay and acquire the unit from the unitholder.Continue reading this article below the form

 On its face, it can be difficult to distinguish between a unit in a unit trust and a share in a company.
 They are both considered pieces of property.
-A share, however, does not confer on the shareholder any legal or equitable interest in the company’s assets.
+A share, however, does not grant the shareholder any legal or equitable interest in the company’s assets.

-On the other hand, a unit under the Trust Deed confers on the unit holder a proprietary interest in all the property subject to the trust.
-A unitholder also has an equitable interest both in the unit trust’s underlying capital and income.
+On the other hand, a unit grants its unitholder a proprietary interest in all the property under the trust.
+A unitholder also has an equitable interest in the unit trust’s underlying capital and income.

 The amount’s character as capital or as income in the unitholder’s hands when distributed to a unitholder under a trust deed will depend on its character in the trustee’s hands.